 If you have any food allergies, intolerances, or other dietary restrictions, please let us know when prompted during checkout and we will be happy to accommodate you.

 All other items are the responsibility of the guest.
 If you need any suggestions on items to bring give us a call or email.

-Hike Alaska has a strict no firearms policy, regardless of any legal licensing that allows the carrier to do so.
+Go Hike Alaska has a no firearms policy, regardless of any legal licensing that allows the carrier to do so.
 This includes in the vehicle while transporting you to and from the activity.
-If found with a firearm you will be escorted from the hike and back to the vehicle until the conclusion of the tour.
 We understand you may feel the need to use a firearm to protect yourself from a bear mauling, however we believe few people are trained to handle the discharge of a weapon properly and effectively under such stressful conditions.
-This policy is for everyone’s safety.
+This policy is for everyone’s safety, including yours.
 Guides are trained in the use of bear spray and other non-lethal deterrence methods.